 A credit card fraud is when your credit card is to make transactions that you did not authorize.
 This can happen in different ways:

-- When your credit card gets stolen or you lose your credit card and it used to make unauthorized transactions either online or in-person
+- When your credit card gets stolen or you lose your credit card, and it is used to make unauthorized transactions either online or in-person.

 Technological advancements and the use of online platforms to make financial transactions have sped up credit card frauds across the US.
 Every year credit card frauds cost merchants and consumers over US$ 1 billion.
 Therefore, you must know the different ways fraudsters may use to obtain your information.

 Types of Credit Card Frauds

 Credit card frauds can be broadly divided into two categories:

 These types of frauds are committed when the fraudsters get hold of your physical credit card.
 Some common types of card-present frauds committed are: